Terror Danjah: 2008–2011: Gremlinz compilation, debut album Undeniable and critical acclaim

-In the late 2000s and early 2010s, Pryce leaned into a renewed public interest in instrumental and club-oriented grime music, reaching a wider audience of electronic music fans when renowned independent label Planet Mu released a retrospective compilation of his instrumental songs called Gremlinz in 2009.
+In the late 2000s and early 2010s, Pryce leaned into a renewed public interest in instrumental and club-oriented grime music, reaching a wider audience of electronic music fans when independent label Planet Mu released a retrospective compilation of his instrumental songs called Gremlinz in 2009.
+It was named by The Independent as their album of the week, with Rahul Verma writing that "Danjah's urgent, polished production — and cheekiness — dazzle".
 As a companion to its release, he revived his Industry Standard series with a fourth vinyl EP, this time on Planet Mu and featuring four previously unreleased songs.
 He also released the Zip Files mixtape later that year.
 In March 2010, he released the Bipolar EP, the first release on Elijah and Skilliam's label Butterz, and shared the stem parts for both songs via Elijah's blog so that listeners could create their own remixes.
-Butterz and Hardrive often teamed up to put on club nights at Club Cable during this time.
 Pryce also shared Hardrumentals, a ZIP file for free download containing twenty previously unreleased instrumentals, in 2010 before releasing his debut solo album, Undeniable, in November 2010 via Kode9's experimental electronic label Hyperdub.
-The album featured guest appearances from D Double E, Griminal and Lauren Mason among others, and was noted for its incorporation of pop and house music influences, attracting praise from Resident Advisor and the BBC.
+The album featured guest appearances from D Double E, Griminal and Lauren Mason among others, and was noted for its incorporation of pop and house music influences into dubstep and grime, attracting praise from Resident Advisor, The Independent and the BBC.
 It was followed by a non-album single in 2011, "Full Attention" featuring Ruby Lee Ryder, which was released via Hardrive and supported on specialist radio.
+Butterz and Hardrive often co-organised club nights at Club Cable during this time, one of which was named by The Independent as a 'clubs highlight'.